UNT AI in Action · Dr. Scott J. Warren · University of North Texas

 Tomlinson, C. A. (2001).
 How to differentiate instruction in mixed-ability classrooms (2nd ed.).
 ASCD.

 Warren, S. J., & Jones, G. (2017).
-Game-based learning and 21st century skills.
+Learning Games: The Science and Art of Development.
+(D. Ifenthaler & D. Esreyel, Eds.).
 Springer.

 Warren, S. J., et al. (2025).
 Dynamic Systems Engineering for digital transformation.
 Manuscript under review.